lunchpacked130/BASS-Intro/README.md

 - *Please* voice the main lead.  </details>

-any Questions, create an issue and tag me, I'll prefer answering questions here so if others join and wonder the same, they can see the answer
+any Questions, create an issue and tag me, I'll prefer answering questions here so if others join and wonder the same, they can see the answer.

+there might be changes to this and other pages as it's  just something i whipped up as a starting point

 oh and have fun, It's mandatory! 😜